LoopKit/loopdocs/docs/faqs/cgm-faqs.md

 ### What about other *Libre* sensors?

-There are a number of *Libre* sensors in which the only option for digital access to the CGM readings is to use the app provided by the vendor: [*LibreLinkUp*](https://librelinkup.com/){: target="_blank" }.
+There are a number of *Libre* sensors in which the only option for digital access to the CGM readings is to use the app provided by the vendor: [*LibreLinkUp*](https://librelinkup.com/).
 This enables you to upload your data to the *LibreLinkUp* servers and then access the data from there.

 **The use of *LibreLinkUp* requires internet access via WiFi or Cell service.**

 If this is your only option for CGM, evaluate whether you want to add xDrip4iOS as a CGM option.
-Instructions for this customization are found at [Loop and Learn: Add CGM to Loop](https://www.loopandlearn.org/custom-code/#add-cgm){: target="_blank" }.
+Instructions for this customization are found at [Loop and Learn: Add CGM to Loop](https://www.loopandlearn.org/custom-code/#add-cgm).
 The reason to recommend this option is that xDrip4iOS can sense when the *Libre* transmits glucose readings to your phone, although it cannot read the glucose value.
 Shortly thereafter, it will request the CGM reading from *LibreLinkUp*.

-If you prefer not to customize Loop, then you can configure [Nightscout](https://nightscout.github.io/uploader/uploaders/#abbott-freestyle-*Libre*){: target="_blank" } to access data from *LibreLinkUp* and then use Nightscout as a CGM.
+If you prefer not to customize Loop, then you can configure [Nightscout](https://nightscout.github.io/uploader/uploaders/#abbott-freestyle-*Libre*) to access data from *LibreLinkUp* and then use Nightscout as a CGM.

 * If you choose this option, your CGM will not act as a heartbeat to wake the app when the phone is locked or in the background
 * You probably have a pump that serves this role, but if your pump is not actively waking your app and you use *LibreLinkUp*, consider [CGM Customization](#cgm-customization).